Wondering what it’s like to celebrate Day of the Dead in Mexico? Here’s my comprehensive guide to Mexico’s most colorful annual event.

 - Plan to arrive in Mexico by 26th October as the festivities start early.
-The big parade in Mexico City usually takes place on the Saturday before 1 November.
-In 2023, it will likely be on 28th October (dates have not been announced yet).
+The big parade in Mexico City usually takes place on the Saturday before 1 November, but in 2023, it took place on 4 November.

 - Be respectful of the Oaxaca Day of the Dead celebrations.
 This Mexican holiday celebrates the deceased with centuries-old traditions.
 Have fun and join in the celebrations, but don’t get drunk or high on the streets.

 - Dia de Muertos is not a version of Halloween, so please do not wear sexy nurse or superhero costumes.